 - constipation - head lice - thread worms

 - earache - nasal congestion - conjunctivitis

 Pharmacies can also provide emergency contraception, smoking cessation services and repeat prescription services.
-A further service is their unscheduled care service, which allows them to provide an 8 week supply of routine medications to Scottish GP registered patients while on holiday in other parts of Scotland.
+A further service is their unscheduled care service, which allows them to provide up to an 8 week supply of routine medications to Scottish GP registered patients while on holiday in other parts of Scotland.
 Holiday-makers from other parts of the UK can receive a 5 day emergency supply, but are required to pay.
 Controlled drugs (morphine, tramadol etc) are excluded.